 Kid and dentist approved products from the #1 recommended pediatric rinse brand.1

-According to the Centers for Disease Control and Prevention, just over 45% of kids aged 2-19 have had dental caries.2 Recommending daily use of a great-tasting, gentle, pH-neutral fluoride rinse like ACT® Kids Anticavity Fluoride Rinse is important for protecting your pediatric patients’ teeth and supporting their oral health needs.
+According to the Centers for Disease Control and Prevention, just over 45% of kids aged 2-19 have had dental caries.2 Recommending daily use of a great-tasting, gentle, pH-balanced fluoride rinse like ACT® Kids Anticavity Fluoride Rinse is important for protecting your pediatric patients’ teeth and supporting their oral health needs.
 ACT® Kids mouthwash can help protect young teeth from acid erosion, strengthen enamel and reduce caries by up to 40%.3

 ACT® Kids Anticavity

 ADA accepted to reduce caries and protect enamel in kids aged 6+.

 Gentle formula is specially developed for kids aged 2+ to help strengthen and protect teeth.